-- Rather than sign another lease for the warehouse we currently occupy, we have made the decision to purchase a warehouse for our company with over 40,000 square feet of floor space and an additional 10 acres of buildable land, located within Indianapolis, IN.
-To put this into perspective, we currently operate out of about 9,000 square feet.
-This new facility will allow us to expand into every aspect of the hobby, including a comprehensive selection of captive-bred marine items, as well as a much wider variety of freshwater fish and invertebrates from every category.
-Additionally, we will have the space to stock drastically higher levels of inventory, which will eliminate most of our problems with stocking enough inventory to meet demand.
-Because of our increased purchasing power, we will be able to offer our customers substantially lower prices on many of the items we sell as well as our shipping costs.
-As we fill up the existing 40,000 square feet of space during the coming year, we will begin construction on supporting buildings and additional holding space to ensure we can meet the much of the United States’ demand for high-quality aquatic items, particularly those you’ll almost never see at a regular aquarium store.
+- Rather than signing another lease for the warehouse we currently occupy, we have made the decision to purchase a warehouse for our company with over 70,000 square feet of usable warehouse space and an additional 4 acres of land that can be developed as needed, located within Indianapolis, IN.
+To put this into perspective, we currently operate out of about 8,000 square feet of warehouse space.
+This new facility will allow us to expand into every aspect of the hobby, including a comprehensive selection of captive-bred marine items, as well as a vast selection of freshwater fish and invertebrates across every category.
+Additionally, we will have the space to stock drastically higher levels of inventory, which should eliminate most of our problems with stocking enough inventory to meet demand.
+Because of our increased purchasing power, we will be able to offer our customers substantially lower prices on many of the items we sell as well as cutting our shipping costs (unless the carriers increase rates even more).
+As we fill up the existing 70,000 square feet of space during the coming year, we will begin construction on supporting buildings and additional holding space to ensure we can meet the much of the United States’ demand for high-quality aquatic items, particularly those you’ll almost never see at a regular aquarium store.
 Among other things, this complex will include a state-of-the-art coral breeding facility that will attempt to permanently establish at-risk corals in the hobby to help save them before they disappear forever.
 This complex will be a massive, multimillion-dollar project that will involve engineering completely new systems for our entire business and will take several years to be fully realized.
-Even so, work will begin shortly, and we will have about 400% of our current holding space by sometime next year.
+Even so, we hope to begin this work shortly and have about 400% of our current holding space by the end of this year (2021).